 Reality and Knowledge Bases

-The CIDOC CRM is a formal ontology in the sense introduced by N.Guarino [XXXX]. offrom research In order to understand the function of a formal ontology for collecting information in research processes about the past that can be shared, connected and integrated into coherent resources, one needs to make the following distinctions:
+The CIDOC CRM is a formal ontology in the sense introduced by N.Guarino [XXXX].
+The CRM aims to assist sharing, connecting and integrating information about the past.
+In order to understand the function of a formal ontology for this aim, one needs to make the following distinctions:

-The material reality. aFor the purpose of the CRM, it is taken as that which is of a substance that can be perceived with senses or instruments, such as people, a forest or a settlement environment, sea, atmosphere, distant celestial or cellular micro structures, including what we assume that could be potentially or theoretically perceived if we could be there, such as the center of Earth or the sun, and all that is past.
+The material reality.
+For the purpose of the CIDOC CRM, material reality is regarded as whatever has substance that can be perceived with senses or instruments.
+Examples are people, a forest or a settlement environment, sea, atmosphere, distant celestial or cellular micro structures, including what we assume that could be potentially or theoretically perceived if we could be there, such as the center of Earth or the sun, and all that is past.
 It is constraint to space and time.
-What is going on in our minds and produced by our minds is also regarded as part of the material reality, as it becomes materially evident to other people at least by our utterances, behavior and products.
+What goes on in our minds and produced by our minds is also regarded as part of the material reality, as it becomes materially evident to other people at least by our utterances, behavior and products.

-The units of description or particulars, i.e., the things and relations as which we distinguish parts of reality when we refer to it, such as Mount Ida, the Taj Mahal, the formation of China by emperor Qin Shi Huang (秦始皇) in 221BC, Tut-Ankh Amun and his embalmment, Prince Shotoku of Japan sending a mission to China in 607AD, the participation of Socrates in the Battle of Potidaea or the radiocarbon dating of the Iceman Ötzi. ().
+The units of description or particulars, i.e., the things and relations which we refer to in order to distinguish parts of reality.
+Examples are Mount Ida, the Taj Mahal, the formation of China by emperor Qin Shi Huang (秦始皇) in 221BC, Tut-Ankh Amun and his embalmment, Prince Shotoku of Japan sending a mission to China in 607AD, the participation of Socrates in the Battle of Potidaea or the radiocarbon dating of the Iceman Ötzi.

 A formal ontology, such as the CIDOC CRM, constitutes a controlled language for talking about particulars.
-I.e., it provides definitions of classes and properties for categorizing particulars as so-called “instances” in a way that their individuation, unity and relevant properties are as unambiguous as possible.
+I.e., it provides descriptions of classes and properties for categorizing particulars as so-called “instances” in a way that their individuation, unity and relevant properties are as unambiguous as possible.
 For instance, Tut-Ankh Amun as instance of E21 Person is the real pharaoh from his birth to death, and not extending to his mummy, as follows from the specification of the class E21 Person and its properties in the CRM.

 For clarification, the CRM does not take a position against or in favor of the existence of spiritual substance nor of substance not accessible by either senses or instruments, nor does it suggest a materialistic philosophy.
 However, for practical reasons, it relies on the priority of integrating information based on material evidence available for whatever human experience.
 The CRM only commits to a unique material reality independent from the observer.

-When we provide descriptions of particulars, we need to refer to them by unique names, titles or constructed identifiers, instances of E41 Appellation in the CRM, if the reference should be independent from context, such as reference by pronouns or enumerations of characteristic properties.
-The appellation itself, and the relation between the appellation and the referred item or relationship, must not be confused itself with the referred and its identity.
+When we provide descriptions of particulars, we need to refer to them by unique names, titles or constructed identifiers, all of which are instances of E41 Appellation in the CRM, if the reference should be independent from context.
+(In contrast, reference to particulars by pronouns or enumerations of characteristic properties, such as name and birth date, are context dependent).
+The appellation, and the relation between the appellation and the referred item or relationship, must not be confused with the referred item and its identity.
+For example, Tut-Ankh Amun the person (instance of E21 Person) is different to Tut-Ankh Amun the name (instance of E41 Appellation) and also different to the relationship between name and person (P1 is identified by).
 Instances of the CRM are the real particulars, not their names.
 Particulars are approximate individuations, like sections, of parts of reality.
+In other words, the uniqueness of reality does not depend on where one draws the line between the mountain and the valley.